Definition of mentoring?

 mentoring: (verb) advise and train someone.

-Broadly speaking the Oxford Dictionary offers an adequate definition of mentoring.
-But in practice Australian organisations employ a broad spectrum of mentoring approaches.
-At one end of the spectrum are mentoring relationships that focus on the extensive experience of the mentor.
-The expectation is that the knowledge, power and influence of the mentor will assist the mentee in achieving their career objectives.
-These relationships are often long term and sometimes confused with line management roles.
-At the opposite end of the spectrum the focus shifts to the mentee.
-The emphasis is on the personal insights and intellectual challenge to be gained through interaction with a mentor.
+At the opposite end of the spectrum, the focus shifts to the mentee.
+The emphasis is on the personal insights and intellectual challenge that can be gained through interaction with a mentor.
 It is expected that the mentee will lead the relationship, inviting the mentor into their own inner dialogue to assist in working through complex career decisions.
-These types of relationships are more often than not fostered through formal programs that tend to be short term, and designed not to be tangled into hierarchical roles.
+These types of relationships are more often than not fostered through formal programs that tend to be short-term and are designed not to be intertwined with hierarchical roles.

 DEVELOPMENTAL MENTORING

-HOW DOES MENTORING DIFFER FROM COACHING
+HOW DOES MENTORING DIFFER FROM COACHING?

 WHEN TO USE MENTORING